ClimateMind/climatemind-backend/docs/README.md

 Detailed instructions for processing the ontology can be found [below](#owl-file-processing) or in the [climatemind-ontology-processing repo](https://github.com/ClimateMind/climatemind-ontology-processing).

-## How to Run the App
+## Overview

 In order to use this application you need to:

 1. Install the project
 2. Install Docker
-2. Install the Ontology Processing repo through Pip
+3. Install the Ontology Processing repo through Pip
-2. Download the Ontology file and process it to create the .gpickle
+4. Download the Ontology file and process it to create the .gpickle
-3. Build the application with Docker
+5. Build the application with Docker
-3. Launch the application with Docker
+6. Launch the application with Docker

 Following are more details about each of these steps